chdir/aidl2/README.md

 * .aidl files (which contain AIDL);
 * the [aidl generator][2] which transforms AIDL into client/server IPC interfaces.

-Unlike Google's code generator, which is implemented as standalone C++ executable, executed by Android build system, AIDL2 is an annotation processor, that is — a plugin for Java compiler.
-It has better error reporting and can be used with plain Java projects as long as Android framework classes are on classpath.
+Unlike Google's code generator, which is implemented as standalone C++ executable, AIDL2 is an annotation processor, that is — a plugin for Java compiler.
 It works automatically by adding jar file to project dependencies.

-Better integration with compiler gives aidl2 complete understanding of involved types, which makes it possible to support more types without resorting to runtime reflection.
+Better integration with compiler gives aidl2 complete understanding of involved types.
 In addition to types, supported by aidl tool, AIDL2 allows use of

 * Generic Collections
 * IInterface subtypes (both from AIDL2 and aidl tool)